omarm4400/sep10-freedom-project/blog/entry02.md

 Just like software, hardware also have a great relationship with sports.
 Because how else would the spoftware not work with out a hardware.
 And during my search I found more results for hard where than software because almost every athlet uses Hardware like divices that helps them in their traning or other things.
 For example ["This website"](https://www.cogniteq.com/blog/how-wearable-technology-changing-sports-industry#:~:text=Examples%20of%20wearable%20technology%20in%20sports,-Arguably%2C%20no%20other&text=Heart%20rate%20monitors%20track%20breathing,%2C%20quarterbacks%2C%20and%20other%20positions)tells you the benifit of the waerable divices that athlet use and, ["This website"](https://apacbusinessheadlines.com/10-Most-Innovative-Wearables-for-Fitness-and-Sport/) tells you a lot of divices waerable divices that athlet use that have a lot of benifits.
 This shows you how there is a great benifit between software,hardware and sports.

 ## Engineering Design Process:
+I am now in the second step of EDP (Engineering Design Process), which is to research the problem.
+And acording to my research on software and hardware I see that there is a lot of improvment in technology on sports because a lot of different companies are seeing that a lot of people watch sports so for that they should invest more in sports so they can get more money at the end.
+So they make new machines using new technology as you can see in the software and hardware divices and apps.

 ## Skills:

+### How to google:

+### How to read:

+### How to take nots:

 ## Summery: